Sonia-corporation/stale/README.md

 If you have an issue, you could help yourself to save some time by enabling the debug mode of the actions by adding the `ACTIONS_STEP_DEBUG` GitHub secret to `true` in your repository.
 Follow this [documentation](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#how-to-access-step-debug-logs) if you need more details.

+## Changelog

+See all the changes on the [website](https://sonia-corporation.github.io/stale/docs/changelog).

 ## Contributing

 Check out the [contributing](CONTRIBUTING.md) file before helping us.